BBQCoinCommunity/mempool-bbqcoin/production/README.md

 # Deploying an Enterprise Production Instance

-These instructions are for setting up a serious production Mempool website for Bitcoin (mainnet, testnet, signet), Liquid (mainnet, testnet), and Bisq.
+These instructions are for setting up a serious production Mempool website for BBQCoin (mainnet, testnet, signet), Liquid (mainnet, testnet), and Bisq.

 Again, this setup is no joke—home users should use [one of the other installation methods](../#installation-methods).
 Support is only provided to project sponsors through [Mempool Enterprise®](https://mempool.space/enterprise).